When To List Your Home In Vista

 Months 3 to 6: Planning and major work

-- Hire your listing agent and request a current comparative market analysis and timeline.
+• Hire your listing agent and request a current comparative market analysis

-- Line up permits or inspections for planned repairs or upgrades.
+• Line up inspections or permits for planned repairs

 Months 2 to 4: Staging and curb appeal

-- Service irrigation, add fresh mulch, and incorporate seasonal plants or low-maintenance options.
+• Service irrigation, add fresh mulch, and improve landscaping

 Weeks 2 to 4 before listing: Pre-marketing

-- Gather disclosures, including the Transfer Disclosure Statement, a Natural Hazard Disclosure, any HOA documents, and recent utility history.
+• Gather disclosures including the Transfer Disclosure Statement, Natural Hazard Disclosure, HOA documents if applicable, and utility history

-- Book professional photos, floor plans, and a 3D tour.
-Add drone shots if your lot, views, or setting warrant them.
+• Book professional photos, floor plans, and a 3D tour

 Listing week: Launch and momentum

-- Go live on the MLS midday on a day that sets you up for a strong first weekend of showings.
+• Go live on the MLS midweek to build toward a strong first weekend

-- Run targeted marketing and email outreach to drive early traffic.
+• Run targeted marketing to drive early traffic

 Pricing and negotiation tactics